 Because you love your cat or dog, and don’t want to bankrupt yourself to keep them healthy if they get hurt or sick!
 Not to freak you out, but vet bills and exam fees can creep up quickly after an illness or emergency.
 Cancer treatment that includes chemotherapy can run up to $35,000; even diabetes medication can cost you $1,200 a year.

-Having pet health insurance ensures that you and your furry friend can rest a little bit easier, even when life gets tough.
+Having pet insurance ensures that you and your furry friend can rest a little bit easier, even when life gets tough.